Kozea/Radicale/DOCUMENTATION.md

 ##### ldap_ssl_ca_file

 The path to the CA file in pem format which is used to certificate the server certificate

 Default:

+##### dovecot_socket

+The path to the Dovecot client authentication socket (eg. /run/dovecot/auth-client on Fedora).
+Radicale must have read / write access to the socket.

+Default: